cnbbooks/lfe-sicp/ch2/exercises-7.md

 a.
 Write the corresponding selectors ``left-branch`` and ``right-branch``, which return the branches of a mobile, and ``branch-length`` and ``branch-structure``, which return the components of a branch.

 b.
-Using your selectors, define a procedure ``total-weight`` that returns the total weight of a mobile.
+Using your selectors, define a function ``total-weight`` that returns the total weight of a mobile.

 c.
 A mobile is said to be *balanced* if the torque applied by its top-left branch is equal to that applied by its top-right branch (that is, if the length of the left rod multiplied by the weight hanging from that rod is equal to the corresponding product for the right side) and if each of the submobiles hanging off its branches is balanced.
 Design a predicate that tests whether a binary mobile is balanced.